-- 1. Fire Station #11 (2017)

-- 2. Fire Station Headquarters (2017)

-- 3. Fire Station #12 (2017)

-- 4. Fire Training Tower.
-The Training Tower is to be used for a better training environment.
-(2017)
+- 1. Fire Station #11 (2014) pumper - 2.
+Fire Station #12 (2017) new station - 3.
+Fire Training Tower: The Training Tower is to be used for a better training environment (2014) new props for training tower (2017) major renovations and additions to training tower - 4.
+Fire Station Headquarters: no planned improvements

 5. Fire Truck Replacement Program.
 In recent years, the County has been without a regular schedule to replace fire equipment, pumpers and other response units.
-The replacement schedule proposes to replace one unit each year (2013-2016).
+The replacement schedule proposes to replace one unit each year (2015-2018).
 The trucks respond to fire and medical emergency calls.
-In addition, the fire department has identified the need for 2 ladder trucks: The 1st to support the new county high school (2014) and the 2nd to support the Carbondale Business Park (2016).
-Due to the economy, action on the ladder trucks has been placed on hold.
+In addition, the fire department has identified the need for 2 ladder trucks: The 1st to support the new county high school (2016) and the 2nd to support the Carbondale Business Park (2018).